-Red Oak Rain Garden
+Red Oak Rain Garden - update

 The Red Oak Rain Garden (RORG) is located on the main campus, near Allen Hall and Lincoln Avenue Residence Hall.
 It was one of the first living lab sustainability sites on campus, established over ten years ago, as an example of green stormwater infrastructure.
 One of the original goals in 2006 was to direct water away from the Red Oak, and over to the neighboring London Planetree, as well as to stop pooling on the adjacent walkway.
 This rain garden has since does its job-redirecting water away from the sidewalk and already taxed storm drains, to where it is naturally absorbed into the ground.
 While the amount of water diverted may not be dramatic, it keeps the sidewalk passable, helps improve the water quality of Boneyard Creek, and provides a real-life campus example of rain gardens and green infrastructure at work.
-In 2016, when the revitalization project began, Master's Candidate Cameron Letterly held two student-attended stakeholder meetings and did initial design work.
-Currently, the RORG project manager is Kayla Myers, a Landscape Architecture Master's Candidate and student member on the Campus Tree Advisory Committee.